 To top it all off, website conversion is nearly 6 TIMES HIGHER for brands that provide content, as compared to those who don’t (Source: Curata).

 So, as a B2B marketer, you have this splendid opportunity to take advantage of a medium that gives you more leads and conversions than advertisements, at a fraction of the cost…

-Honestly, we’re surprised that there are so less B2B brands interested in content marketing here in the UAE.
+Honestly, we’re surprised that there are so less B2B brands interested in content marketing here in Dubai.